Create and edit reports

 To convert a dashboard panel to a report

-1. Locate the dashboard that you want to convert and click Edit.
+1. Click Edit for the dashboard that contains the panel you want to convert.

 - Icons appear at the upper right corner of each panel in the dashboard.